CORONAVIRUS, RESTRICTIONS AND

 My God, I am sorry for my sins with all my heart.
 In choosing to do wrong and failing to do good, I have sinned against you whom I love above all things.
 I firmly intend, with your help, to do penance, to sin no more, and to avoid whatever leads me to sin.
 Our Saviour Jesus Christ suffered and died for us.
 In his name, my God have mercy.

 BAPTISMS AND WEDDINGS Unfortunately, there can be no baptisms (except in danger of death which would not be in church anyway) for the time being.
 Any already booked are postponed indefinitely until the current restrictions are lifted.
 Parents will then have to arrange with Fr Stephen a new date.
 It would be unwise to try to arrange any wedding over the next few months: no church wedding could be certain to go ahead until the restrictions are lifted.
-Email email@example.com .
+At first, it may be possible to be married in church but with restrictions on numbers and social distancing rules applying.
+Email firstname.lastname@example.org .

-FUNERALS may presently be celebrated at the crematorium or graveside only with immediate family of five or fewer.
+FUNERALS may presently be celebrated at the crematorium or graveside only with a small number of immediate family only.
 Any public Requiem Mass will be be arranged once the current restrictions are lifted.
-It is perfectly possible to hold a requiem Mass with ashes present, once arrangements can be made to do so.
+It will be perfectly possible to hold a requiem Mass with ashes present, once arrangements can be made to do so.
 We are sorry about this.
 Prayers and Mass without a congregation are still being offered: all parishioners whether healthy or sick, living or departed and still prayed for at the daily Mass.

 ANOINTING OF THE SICK This may be carried out under certain limited conditions